arthwang/vsc-prolog/README.md

-# vsc-prolog README
+# VSC-Prolog

-VSC-Prolog is VS Code extension which supports for Prolog in VS Code.
-But I'd better to remind you of the the environments this extension is published:
+A VS Code extension which supports for Prolog (just SWI-Prolog now) in VS Code.

+## Note before installation

+This extension can be installed via extensions viewer of VS Code.
+But it is developed and tested in the environments:
-OS: Debian 9.0,
+OS: Debian 9.0
 Prolog: SWI-Prolog 7.4.2.
 Other environments are not yet tested.